gradienthealth/cod-download/README.md

 ### `start()`

 Begins the download job.
-It fetches each file, extracts its contents, saves the files using the provided saving handler, and triggers the registered callbacks for download progress, extraction, completion, and errors.
+It fetches each file by streaming, extracts its contents, saves the files using the provided saving handler, and triggers the registered callbacks for progress, download, extraction, save, completion, and errors.

 ### Callback Registration Methods

+- `onProgress(callback: ProgressCallbackFn)`: Register a callback to be called after each chunk of data is downloaded for each file streaming.
 - `onDownload(callback: DownloadedCallbackFn)`: Register a callback to be called after each file is downloaded.
-- `onExtract(callback: ExtractedCallbackFn)`: Register a callback to be called after each file is extracted and saved.
+- `onExtract(callback: ExtractedCallbackFn)`: Register a callback to be called after each file is extracted.
+- `onSave(callback: SavedCallbackFn)`: Register a callback to be called after each file is saved.
 - `onComplete(callback: CompletedCallbackFn)`: Register a callback to be called when the job is completed.
 - `onError(callback: ErrorCallbackFn)`: Register a callback to be called if any error occurs during the job.